justniice/justniiceRepoOne/README.md

 # justniiceRepoOne
-this is a test line to be edited this is another test line to be edited cs112 project.zip contains a simple application that implements several instances of various logic puzzles.
+this is a dummy line to be edited this is another test line to be edited cs112 project.zip contains a simple application that implements several instances of various logic puzzles.
 Includes a solver that finds and displays the solution to each puzzle.